Syria Country Summary

 FATF Status

-Syria is currently on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Syria is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations